 While camouflaging yourself when bugging out may seem a little bit extreme for some people, under certain conditions disguising yourself to make your detection more difficult may actually save your life.
 In order for camouflage to work you first have to understand what camouflage is supposed to disguise.

-Before you start researching about camouflage techniques, you should learn about the main aspects of camouflage and understand how they apply in disguising or hiding an object or person.
+Before you start researching about camouflage techniques, you should learn about the main aspects of camouflage.
+You should understand how they apply in disguising or hiding an object or person.
 The main aspects we will cover in this article are: shape, shadow, shine, silhouette, surface, sound, smell and movement.

 Camouflage basics – Shape

 This is one of the fundamentals for identifying an object in the wild or in an urban environment.
-Even when you see a person at a distance you many not able to recognize him as a specific individual, but the basic shape will signal a human.
+Even when you see a person at a distance you many not able to recognize him as a specific individual.
+However, the basic shape will signal it’s a human.
 The objects that surround us every day have a distinct shape and we usually don’t pay too much attention to them.
 When bugging out, we can take advantage of certain objects to conceal our presence and to travel unnoticed.
-Your body should be masked by the objects you are using as cover and you should avoid altering the normal shape of the objects with parts from your body.
-It takes a keen eye to notice the certain shape differences in everyday objects and most people will go by without spotting the anomalies.
+Your body should be masked by the objects you are using as cover.
+Avoid altering the normal shape of the objects with parts from your body.
+It takes a keen eye to notice the certain shape differences in everyday objects.
+Most people will go by without spotting the anomalies.